-If scoliosis is suspected, further questions should be posed about the patient’s growth spurts and patterns.
-This can help to evaluate the relevance of different treatments, as some are indicated before or during a child’s growth whereas others are most effective for patients that have reached their adult height.
+If scoliosis is suspected, further questions should be asked on the patient’s growth spurts and patterns.
+This can help to evaluate the relevance of different treatments, as some are indicated before or during a child’s growth, whereas others are most effective for patients who have reached their adult height.

-The symptoms noted by someone with scoliosis may be varied according to the individual but the following signs and symptoms may be indicative of the condition.
+The symptoms noted by someone with scoliosis may vary according to the individual; however, the following signs and symptoms may be indicative of the condition: